stackbitsales/twin-cities-makeup-0e0bd/content/pages/blog/flawless-throughout-entire-night.md

 bottomSections: []
 layout: PostLayout
 ---
-Lisa and her team did a fantastic job on our wedding day hair and Makeup.
+"Lisa and her team did a fantastic job on our wedding day hair and Makeup.
 Not only did they bring to life our expectations, but they also came to our bridal suit the morning of the wedding to make the day easier!
-I would highly recommend Lisa and her team to any bride looking
+I would highly recommend Lisa and her team to any bride looking."